Zingle/ios-sdk/README.md

 // Same as above method but creates a conversation from a service to a contact.
 [[ZingleSDK sharedSDK] addConversationFromServiceId:serviceId toContactId:contactId contactChannelValue:contactChannelValue success:^(ZNGConversation *conversation) {

-    // Returns a new conversation view controller for the specified conversation that can be presented and/or added to a navigation stack.
+    // Returns a new conversation view controller for the specified conversation.
     ZNGConversationViewController *conversationViewController = [[ZingleSDK sharedSDK] conversationViewControllerForConversation:conversation];
     [self presentViewController:conversationViewController animated:YES completion:nil];
 } failure:^(ZNGError *error) {